xReapex/TwitterBotDashboard/README.md

 - Node.js ([Install](https://nodejs.org/en/)) :construction: App only tested on version **v12.10.0** !
 - NPM ([Install](https://www.npmjs.com/get-npm)) :construction: App only tested on version **v6.14.11** !

+- A Twitter account

 <h2 name="installation">Installation :</h2>

 - :alien: Clone the code : ``npm clone https://github.com/xReapex/twitter-bot-dashboard.git``

 - :fire: This application requires Node.js modules and dependencies to run.
 If Node.js modules are not installed (``node_modules`` directory doesn't exists), run ``npm install``.
 These modules must be installed !

+- Configure ``.env`` file.
+(You can also change the server port or the connection variables when the application is launched, the server refreshes itself !)

 - :rocket: Run the application with ``npm run start`` or by launch ``start.bat``.